vishnupadmanabhan/articles/_posts/2016-05-07-higher-order-functions-in-javascript.md

 }
 {% endhighlight %}

 We have a list of cars with their make and the country of origin.
 We are filtering out the cars that are made in Germany.
-To do this in a traditional way, we use a for loop to iterate through the list and try to find the cars that match our criteria by using the if condition `cars.country === 'Germany'`.
+To do this in a traditional way, we use a for loop to iterate through the list and try to find the cars that match our criteria by using the condition `if (cars.country === 'Germany')`.
 Whenever this condition is true, that element is pushed into the array `german[]`.
-Once the loop runs through the entire list, the array `german[]` will be an array of all German cars out of the list.
+Once the loop runs through the entire list, the array `german[]` will be a list of all German cars.

-This works fine, but now, let's use filter to do the same job.
+This works fine, but now, let's use `filter()` to do the same job.

 {% highlight javascript %}
 // List of cars